-Standardized machine setup processes are essential for precision manufacturing.
-They are the foundation for the work and value that you produce.
-If the right machine setup is not achieved, then how likely is it that your product will be fabricated properly?
+Implementing a standardized machine setup is essential for precision manufacturing.
+It is the foundation for all the work and value that you produce.
+This is why it should be considered one of the most fundamental activities within manufacturing.
+If your machine setup is performed incorrectly, then how likely is it that your product will be fabricated properly?

 Not very likely.

-Just as we have quality standards for our products, we need quality standards for our processes.
+In manufacturing, we have quality standards for almost any product on the market.
+It’s how we examine which products go out to the customer and which ones don’t.
+Similarly, just as we have quality standards for our products, we need quality standards for our procedures and processes.
 And we need it for all of them, especially pre-production activities.

-With this in mind, let’s take a deep dive into a specific application of this technology: film extrusion
+With this in mind, let’s take a deep dive into a specific application of this technology: film extrusion.
+We’ll see how standardizing your machine setup procedures is essential to the success of the entire process.

 First, let’s briefly explore the process of “extrusion”.